JetBrains/teamcity-cpp/gtest/README.txt

-To report your test results to TeamCity server include teamcity_messages.* and teamcity_gtest.* to your project and modify "main" function as shown in example.cpp (around JetBrains::underTeamcity)
+To report your test results to TeamCity server include teamcity_messages.* and teamcity_gtest.* to your project and modify "main" function as shown in example.cpp (around jetbrains::teamcity::underTeamcity)

 Technical details
 -----------------